katjacodes/mamasLetterbox/README.md

 * A way to increase the amount of offline acctivities in their lives

 #### Client Stories
-Client Stories and the status of the features in response to those stories can be found in the User Stories Overview[https://docs.google.com/spreadsheets/d/1CRY7aYiLONmYjMFSnk4xuDKDCOrky4-98dOgRmqB0fU/edit?usp=sharing].
+Client Stories and the status of the features in response to those stories can be found in the [User Stories Overview](https://docs.google.com/spreadsheets/d/1CRY7aYiLONmYjMFSnk4xuDKDCOrky4-98dOgRmqB0fU/edit?usp=sharing).

 ### Wireframe Mockups:
 - [Landing Page](media/mamasLetterboxHOME.png)